 Media Services v3 frequently asked questions

-This article gives answers to Azure Media Services (AMS) v3 frequently asked questions.
+This article gives answers to frequently asked questions about Azure Media Services v3.

 What Azure roles can perform actions on Azure Media Services resources?